Shift3/boilerplate-client-react/README.md

 # BoilerplateClientReact
-The Shift3 standard starting point for new React web projects.
+The Shift3 standard starting point for new React web projects, currently a work in progress.

 ## Staging URL
 TBD